Hosted, Local, and Mailbox Agents

 Hosted Agents

+file from which you can develop them straightforwardly.
 For a better reference to these topics, check out the following resources:

 Local Agents